-For any suspensions and exclusions, other than those above, the headteacher will notify the governing board and LA once per term.
 All notifications to the governing board and LA will include the reasons for suspension or exclusion and the duration of any suspension.

-If a pupil who is suspended or excluded lives outside the LA in which the school is located, the headteacher will notify the pupil's 'home authority'.
+If a pupil who is suspended or excluded lives outside the LA in which the school is located, the Headteacher/Executive Headteacher will notify the pupil's 'home authority'.